sealxxx/learngit/readme.txt

-Git is a distributed version control system. new hello Apr.1 2017
-Git is free software distributed under the GPL.
+git is a version control system git is a free software
-Git has a mutable index called stage.
-Git tracks changes of files.
-new